 My tree is getting too tall.
 Do you top trees?
 We do not top trees as standard practice.
 Topping removes mass amounts of photosynthetic material from the canopy and leaves a large wound that simply cannot be sealed by the tree.
 This wound becomes an entry point for decay and the catalyst for serious decline.

 Topping trees does have a historical reference, it was status quo for tree workers that once lacked the proper tools to safely access the canopy.
-To solve the problem of removing heavily weighted material in the canopy, they would climb to the highest points comfortable and make their cuts.
+To reduce the likelihood of failure in the canopy, they would climb to the highest point comfortable and make their cuts.

-We now have the proper tools and means to safely access your canopy, so pruning science sets the tone for dealing with these same issues.
-And we are experiencing a much higher survival rate for trees than the topping method.
+We now have the tools and means to safely access your canopy, so pruning science sets the tone for dealing with these same issues.
+And we enjoy a higher survival rate for trees than the topping method.

 Without topping, what can you do to alleviate heavy branches?
 Topping was thought to mitigate a hazardous situation and keep trees in check, structurally.
 Research in the last twenty years, has proven that trees do not exhibit healthy responses to topping and that topping can severely damage your tree's metabolic processes, making them weaker over time.

 There are a number of solutions available to us.
-Our approach to alleviating heavy materials is to thin, reduce, and taper percentages of your tree's canopy to handle wind, snow, and force.
-This approach has a much higher success rate for achieving structurally sound branch systems.
+Our main approach to alleviating mechanical stress is to thin and/or reduce select branches in the outer edges of your tree's canopy to handle wind and snow loads.
+This standardized approach is how we achieve structurally sound branch systems.

 This method should only be performed by an ISA Certified Arborist® familiar with the limitations and growth habits of each species.

 We can bring this age old, time tested, forest approved "fertilization" method to your home for less cost than chemical fertilization methods.
-And even better, most people enjoy knowing they can replenish their mulch beds in the future, when needed, for little to no cost.
+And even better, most people enjoy knowing they can replenish their mulch beds in the future, without professional assistance.

 Is mulching really necessary?
 Trees are strong and deal with less than optimal conditions daily.
 We're not in the business of seeing how much stress a tree can survive.
 We're in the business of helping your trees experience optimal health, so that you can experience the most from your trees.
 And mulching is a serious step in this direction.